 Ryan Waters, Director of Polar Programs: Ryan has been guiding Mt.
-Vinson for over fourteen years and has successfully led over 68 climbers to the summit.
-He is one of our primary guides on Vinson and works with our guests prior to their Antarctica trip to suggest logistics, clothing, gear etc. Most of our Vinson expeditions are led by either Ryan, Juan Escobar, Joe Biebel, or Tomas Ceppi, all of whom have many trips to Vinson in their past experience.
+Vinson for over fourteen years and has successfully led over 70 climbers to the summit.
+He is one of our primary guides on Vinson and Sidley and works with our guests prior to their Antarctica trip to suggest logistics, clothing, gear etc.